 RW 223 Radiological Transportation & Emergencies

 This course introduces students to shipment and receipt of radioactive material, radiological incidents and emergencies, personnel decontamination, and radiological considerations for first aid.
 This course covers fundamentals required for certification in the nuclear industry.
-This is a three credit hour course.

 RW 223A Radiological Instrumentation